WHAT IS A BUSINESS IMPROVEMENT DISTRICT (BID)?

 A BID is a defined area within which businesses pay a small contribution in order to fund projects within the BID’s boundaries.
 A BID is business-led and provides companies with the opportunity to have their say on the delivery of projects that will make a tangible difference to their business.

 The BID model makes sure that everybody contributes to the governance and vision of their district.
-BIDs are business-led and provide the opportunity to influence the delivery of projects that will make significant improvements to the district to benefit companies, their employees and clients.
+BIDs are business-led and provide the opportunity to influence the delivery of projects that will make significant improvements to The District to benefit companies, their employees and clients.

 WHAT IS THE CORPORATE STRUCTURE OF THE BID?

 The Sandyford BID CLG, trading as Sandyford Business District, was incorporated as a non-profit Limited Company and commenced trading on 1st January 2017 for the purpose of implementing, managing, administering and renewing the BID scheme.
-The board comprises 10 business leaders from companies within the district and two representatives from Dún Laoghaire-Rathdown County Council, one member of the Management Team and one Councillor.
+The board comprises 10 business leaders from companies within The District and two representatives from Dún Laoghaire-Rathdown County Council, one member of the Management Team and one Councillor.

 HOW MUCH IS THE BID CONTRIBUTION?